devdhey/devdhey/ReadMe.md

 # 💫 About Me:
-📌 Graduated in Systems Analysis and Development, currently working as a data analyst trainee.
-Focused on real-world data projects and improving skills in SQL, Superset, Power BI, and Big Data to become a results-oriented and efficient professional.
+📌Graduated in Systems Analysis and Development, currently working as an intern in data analysis.
+Focused on real-world data projects and improving skills in SQL, Superset and Big Data to become a results-oriented and efficient professional.
+And also venturing into technologies for diverse applications

 Upcoming studies and areas of interest: